Baltimore District Levee Safety Program

 Baltimore District's levee systems are located on its Levee Safety Program web page.
 In addition, the National Levee Database houses all of the known levees across the nation and includes risk assessment information and maps of inundation areas.
 Levees can be searched for by location.

 Operation, maintenance, repair, rehabilitation and replacement activities are local sponsor responsibilities.
 The local sponsor is the entity who owns and maintains the system.
 The inspection identifies components and features of the levee system that require monitoring or actions over time, such as erosion, settlement, vegetation and seepage.
-Subject to the findings and authorities, the local sponsors decides on options to pursue, which may include a project in coordination with the Corps or other partners.
+Subject to the findings and authorities, the local sponsors decides on options to pursue, which may include a project in coordination with USACE or other partners.

-What can I do to reduce my flood risk?
+Expand List item 14408Collapse List item 14408 What can I do to reduce my flood risk?

 Flood risk management is a shared responsibility.
 All entities can contribute toward flood risk management from the federal government to the local levee sponsor to a community-based approach down to the homeowner.
 Resources for flood risk management are not just monetary; they can also include education and planning.